College of Applied Health Sciences

 Academic Performance

 It is required that students of the college achieve a minimum level of academic performance, which is assessed periodically during the prescribed course of study.
 Academic programs may require a minimum grade of C in selected, specific courses or a higher overall GPA.
-A student who receives a grade below C in any required academic course may be dismissed from the program, even if not on academic probation.
+A student who receives a grade below C in any these required academic course may be dismissed from the program, even if not on academic probation.
 Refer to the specific program student handbook.
 Students must complete all required courses with a grade of C or better prior to progression to clinical instruction and practice.
 Courses with clinical components must be completed with a satisfactory grade.

-Academic Probation and Dismissal Rules
+Academic Notice and Dismissal Rules

 a